Search element - Quick search bar

 Formula milk advertising is insidious and one of the biggest issues is that the tactics used are so discreet that you might not even be aware you are the target of marketing.
 From sponsorship of health professional events and research, to setting up online mums’ groups and harvesting personal data from parenting apps, marketing is highly personalised and aims to exploit the anxieties of parents.

-Two reports published by WHO and UNICEF outline the ways in which formula milk marketing impact families decisions around infant and young child feeding.
-Including,
+Two reports published by WHO and UNICEF in 2022 outline the ways in which formula milk marketing impact families decisions around infant and young child feeding.
+These include:

 • Formula milk companies use manipulative marketing tactics that exploit parents’ anxieties and aspirations.
 Including claiming products can solve common infant problems such as sleep or colic for which there is no scientific basis.